dnbexperience/eufemia/packages/dnb-design-system-portal/src/docs/contribute/getting-started.md

 - `**/__tests__/__image_snapshots__/__diff_output__/*.snap-diff.png`

-Please do not commit these files.
+You find a report entry (`index.html`), that lists all of the failed tests here:

+- `/packages/dnb-eufemia/jest-visual-diff-report/index.html`

 You may check out the CI/CLI logs for more details.

 **GitHub Actions:** If visual screenshot test is failing on the CI, you can navigate to the test "Summary" where you find "Artifacts".
-There you can download the **visual-test-artifact** zip file, containing the visual diff files.
+There you can download the **visual-test-artifact** zip file, containing the visual diff files as well as the report entry inside `/jest-visual-diff-report`.

 ### Support SCSS snapshot test